Field greens with fresh vegetables, olive oil, red wine vinegar

 Flourless chocolate cake with vanilla bean crème anglaise

-Classico Tiramisu' di Ristorante Bartolotta dal 1993
+Classico Tiramisu' del Ristorante Bartolotta dal 1993

 Our signature version of this classic dessert of layered mascarpone mousse, Savoiardi cookies, espresso, cocoa